 You can redeem British Airways points for British Airways airfare, hotel stays, car rentals and other travel purchases.
 The British Airways Credit Card 100k-point bonus is worth $1,200 when redeemed for British Airways airfare.
 That’s equal to between 2.5 and 4 round-trip flights from London and New York City on British Airways.

 You can also redeem points for flights on other Oneworld alliance airlines.
-That includes American Airlines, Alaska Airlines, Aer Lingus and more.
+That includes American Airlines, Alaska Airlines, Cathay Pacific and more.
 Points do not expire as long as your account remains open.

-Here is how to get the British Airways credit card 100k bonus:
+Here is what you need to know about the British Airways Credit Card 100k bonus:

 Who is eligible?
 New British Airways Credit Card cardholders.